the-this-pointer/glcd-font-calculator/ReadMe.md

 ```

 ###### Editing a character
 Just copy the line and press the `Read f.
-Clipboard` button (Located in value section on the right sidebar) in the generator, this will parse the character and show that to you.
+Clipboard` menu (Located in `VALUE` menu) in the generator, this will parse the character and show that to you.

 ###### Generating a character